Johnny Hannon: Racing career

-In 1934 Hannon was the AAA Eastern Circuit dirt track racing champion.
+In 1934, Hannon was the AAA Eastern Circuit dirt track racing champion.
 Among his victories was the first auto race ever held at the Stafford, Conn.
 Fairgrounds, now Stafford Motor Speedway.
 Hannon piloted Gus Strupp's Big Car to win the American Automobile Association sanctioned race on October 14, 1934.

-In 1935 Hannon was to attempt to qualify for the Indianapolis 500, but lost control of his car in practice and went over the Northwest wall.
+In 1935, Hannon was to attempt to qualify for the Indianapolis 500, but lost control of his car in practice and went over the Northwest wall.
 The crash occurred on his first lap at racing speed.
 He was thrown from the vehicle, which then landed on top of him, causing his immediate death.
 After a series of deaths in the 1935 race, Indianapolis Motor Speedway officials began what is now known as the Rookie Orientation Program (ROP) for first-year Indianapolis 500 drivers, and a related Refresher Test for drivers who have not raced in an Indy car oval race in the past eleven months.

-He was inducted into the National Sprint Car Hall of Fame in 2006.
+Hannno was inducted into the National Sprint Car Hall of Fame in 2006.